Module Http.Response

 override_headers ~by response is response with headers Headers.override (headers response) ~by.

-with_status status response is response with status status, reason phrase reason (defaults to Http.Status.reason_phrase status, use reason response to keep the previous reason) and explanation explain (defaults to explain response).
+with_status status response is response with status status, reason phrase reason (defaults to Http.Status.reason_phrase status, use reason response to keep the previous reason) and log log (defaults to log response).

 Properties